getsentry/sentry-javascript/docs/commit-issue-pr-guidelines.md

 ## Pull Requests (PRs)

 PRs are merged via `Squash and merge`.
-This means that all commits on the branch will be squashed into a single commit, and committed as such onto master.
+This means that all commits on the branch will be squashed into a single commit, and committed as such onto `develop`.

 - The PR name can generally follow the commit name (e.g.
   `feat(core): Set custom transaction source for event processors`)